hardenedlinux/harbian-qa/syzkaller/cover_filter.md

 #### getPCsWeight from syz-manager

-Add a getPCsWeight() for fuzzer, so fuzzer can dynamically fetch PCs table from syz-manager.
+Add a getPCsWeight for fuzzer, so fuzzer can dynamically fetch PCs table from syz-manager.
 In other words, it's possible to dynamically distribute PCs table to different fuzzers.
-For example, light PCs weight while some block has been fully explored[]().
+For example, light PCs weight while some block has been fully explored( [eg.](https://github.com/llvm/llvm-project/blob/master/compiler-rt/lib/fuzzer/FuzzerDataFlowTrace.cpp)).

 #### Calculate the prog prio from its cover